-- Transfer squash and onions to a medium pot and chicken broth or water, cumin and coriander.
+- Transfer squash and onions to a medium pot.
+Add chicken broth or water, cumin and coriander.

 - Bring to a simmer over medium-high heat.

-- With a potato masher or back of a wooden spoon, mash the vegtables until soup is thick and chunky.
+- With a potato masher or back of a wooden spoon, mash the vegetables until soup is thick and chunky.

-- Discard skin and bones from chicken; cut meat into small pieces and add to soup.
+- Discard skin and bones from chicken.
+Cut the meat into small pieces and add to the soup.

-- Stir in 1 to 2 tablespoons fresh lemon juice; season to taste with salt and pepper.
+- Stir in 1 to 2 tablespoons fresh lemon juice.
+Season, to taste, with sea salt and black pepper.